endiangroup/endian.io/content/articles/compandauth/index.md

 The immediate and obvious solution was to re-implement the existing Ruby behaviours like for like, adding in the session management to the Go codebase and doing the switch on the proxy.
 Honestly though, it just felt messy...

-Embedding a `session_uuid` into a JWT which served the sole purpose of ensuring 1 session per user (as well as managing expiration... which JWT's already do) didn’t seem right.
+Embedding a `session_uuid` into a JWT which served the sole purpose of ensuring one session per user (as well as managing expiration... which JWT's already do) didn’t seem right.
 It would also mean inheriting the cruft of `persisted` &mdash; a strange flag that seemed to only serve a purpose if it were set to `false` (ie. deny request), and likely the product of changing requirements post go-live.

 So, what else could we do and could we make it simpler?
 The brainstorming began...

 We started by thinking about what sort of situation you have with a central server and sessions issued as JWT's.
 What kept coming to mind was multiple views of the world, where the central service had the authoritative 'current' view and each device/user had its own 'snapshot' (the JWT when it was issued).

 We couldn't touch the JWT's until requests were made, so what would happen if you had an old JWT on some device that hadn't made a request in some time?
-In effect we wanted to passively invalidate JWT’s without having to communicate with them.
+In effect we wanted to passively invalidate JWT's without having to communicate with them.

 We kept pondering and hit across a concept that seemed analogous to the problem space, *compare-and-swap*.
-For those who aren't familiar, its used in multithreaded applications (and distributed applications like key/value stores) for synchronization where a 'master' integer is stored centrally, and each thread/client that wants to 'act' attempts to write to the central location offering its current view (read: copy of 'master' integer) and if it matches allowing it to 'act' (incrementing the 'master' integer).
+For those who aren't familiar, it's used in multithreaded applications (and distributed applications like key/value stores) for synchronization where a 'master' integer is stored centrally, and each thread/client that wants to 'act' attempts to write to the central location offering its current view (read: copy of 'master' integer) and if it matches allowing it to 'act' (incrementing the 'master' integer).

-If it's (the thread/client) current view is wrong (say some thread acted in between when it read the 'master' integer and when it attempted to 'act') then it's denied and it must try again.
+If the current view is wrong (say some thread acted in between when it read the 'master' integer and when it attempted to 'act') then it's denied and it must try again.
 As such the thread/client that has the most current view is allowed to perform its operation.

 <blockquote>
 Compare-and-swap (CAS) is an atomic instruction used in multithreading to achieve synchronization.
 It compares the contents of a memory location with a given value and, only if they are the same, modifies the contents of that memory location to a new given value.
 This is done as a single atomic operation.
 The atomicity guarantees that the new value is calculated based on up-to-date information; if the value had been updated by another thread in the meantime, the write would fail.